ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
         text: 'We believe that small teams can change the world.
-So instead of the traditional approach of hum augment our core design team with world-class associates and specialist partners, which means that no matter what the channel, our clients always get the A-team.'
+We augment our core team with world-class associates and specialist partners, which means that no matter what the channel, our clients always get the A-team.'
 card_one_heading: 'Shape your opportunities'
 card_two_heading: 'Design winning experiences'
 card_three_heading: 'Launch and grow'